maxdeman11/mscthesisparamaribo/README.md

 ---

 For further details, please refer to the full thesis report once it is available on the TU Delft repository.

+## 3. Maps

+- The this maps contain cards with indicators for that are crucial for successful implementation throughout Greater Paramaribo.
+They can be used to identify potential locations.